Ratliff Jackson LLP | Strategic Legal Advocacy for Life’s Most Critical Moments

 Consumer Fraud

-What is Consumer Fraud?
+What is Consumer Fraud in New Jersey?

 Consumer fraud is any unconscionable business practice that is prohibited by the New Jersey Consumer Fraud Act.
 Some examples include false advertising, grossly excessive prices, and bait and switch, where a company might offer a product at one price, and what’s available is a different product or a more expensive version of the same product.
 Consumer fraud is any type of misrepresentation of a product or service.
 It’s dishonesty and violations of Consumer protection regulations.